City of Akron

 Akron Fire Station No. 2

-The new, 14,455 square foot Fire Station No. 2 replaces the current fire station on the same site.
-The two-story building will consist of an upper level, which will house three full-length apparatus bays with support spaces for three shifts of personnel.
+The new, 14,455 square foot Fire Station No. 2 replaces the original fire station on the same site.
+The two-story building consists of an upper level, which will house three full-length apparatus bays with support spaces for three shifts of personnel.
 A walk-out lower level provides space for a satellite office for the Akron Police Department.
-Plans for the new facility also include living quarters for six firefighters/medics, a training room with a triage station to serve emergency walk-in patients, and equipment decontamination facilities.
+Plans for the new facility also include living quarters for firefighters/medics, a training room with a triage station to serve emergency walk-in patients, and equipment decontamination facilities.